Why is there a war in Syria?

 As well as causing hundreds of thousands of deaths, the war has left 1.5 million people with permanent disabilities, including 86,000 who have lost limbs.

-The UN estimates 13.1 million people will require some form of humanitarian help in Syria in 2018.
+By the end of May 2018, some 13 million people were estimated to be in need of humanitarian assistance, including 5.2 million in acute need.

 The warring parties have made the problems worse by refusing aid agencies access to many of those in need.
-Almost 3 million people live in besieged or hard-to-reach areas.
+Almost 1.5 million people were living in besieged or hard-to-reach areas as of July 2018.

 Syrians also have limited access to healthcare.